Why You May Need More Than One Account

 • We recommend using your internal Care Recipient Identifier.

-• Each account is separate — there are no sub-accounts.
+• Each account is separate — there are no sub-accounts or associations between accounts.

-• If you need multiple accounts for the same entity, please provide a unique Trading Name for each.
+• If you need multiple accounts for the same entity, please provide a unique Trading Name/Account Descriptor for each.
+This ensures our systems can clearly distinguish between your accounts.

 • Example: